Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 By the age of 60, more than half of men and slightly less than half of women begin to snore in their sleep.

-A person remains conscious for 20 seconds after being decapitated.
+A person remains conscious for 20 seconds after decapitation.

 Disease

-Most often, according to statistics, heart attacks occur on Mondays.
+Most often, according to statistics, heart attacks occur on Monday.

-Normal, weak sunburn can severely damage blood vessels.
+Normal, not strong sunburn can severely damage blood vessels.

 Almost 90% of diseases can be either caused or complicated by stress.